giacomotolari/react_optimizing_performance/README.md

 -  Use React.Fragments to Avoid Additional HTML Element Wrappers
 -  Avoid using Index as Key for map
 -  Optimizing the components with React Memo
--  Optimizing the functions components with useCallback and useMemo
+-  Optimizing the logic in our components with useCallback and useMemo
 -  Use lazy load component
 -  Use lazy load image
 -  Load Component when is in the viewport